 Loan periods, due dates and limits vary among the campus libraries.
 Login to My OskiCat to view and renew your checked-out items.
 It is the cardholder's responsibility to note the due dates for materials and to return or renew them by those dates.
 Generally speaking:

-- Faculty may check out up to 300 items at a time
+- Faculty may have 300 items checked out

-- Visiting Scholars may check out up to 20 items at a time
+- Visiting Scholars may have 20 items checked out

-- Most other patrons with borrowing privileges may check out 20 items at a time
+- Most other patrons (e.g. Alumni, CSU students, CA Residents, etc.) with borrowing privileges may have 20 items checked out